Bill DeMott: Dungeon of Doom (1995–1998)

+First Family (1997–2000)

-Upon the dissolution of the Dungeon of Doom, Morrus was relegated to the undercard.
-He gained the distinction of being the first wrestler to lose a televised match to Bill Goldberg during the September 22, 1997 episode of Nitro.
-As a part of the growing hardcore wrestling style in WCW, Morrus joined Jimmy Hart's First Family stable.
-Although the Family found success and received a push following a victory over their rivals The Revolution, the stable was suddenly disbanded.
+Upon the dissolution of the Dungeon of Doom in mid-1997, Morrus was relegated to the undercard.
+He gained the distinction of being the first wrestler to compete and lose in a televised match to Bill Goldberg during the September 22, 1997 episode of Nitro.

+As a part of the growing hardcore wrestling style in WCW, Morrus joined Jimmy Hart's First Family stable in 1998.
+Although the Family found success and received a push following a victory over their rivals The Revolution, the stable was suddenly disbanded in 1999.
 At this time, DeMott took some time off from WCW.

+Misfits In Action (2000–2001)

-He returned in early 2000, utilizing the same name and ring attire, but squashing a number of wrestlers as an angrier version of himself.
+DeMott returned in early 2000, utilizing the same name and ring attire, but squashing a number of wrestlers as an angrier version of himself.
 The angry Morrus gimmick came to a halt when Vince Russo and Eric Bischoff took over and aimed to take WCW in a new direction.

-Misfits In Action (2000–2001)

 After getting on Russo's bad side (in kayfabe), Morrus was fired from his New Blood stable along with a number of other wrestlers.
-These ex-New Blood members (including Chavo Guerrero Jr. and Booker T) formed the comedic Misfits In Action stable, which saw its members adopt both military-themed names and attires.
-As the stable's leader, Morrus re-christened himself General Hugh G. Rection, and led the group in a feud against The Filthy Animals.
+These ex-New Blood members (including Chavo Guerrero Jr. and Booker T) formed the comedic Misfits in Action stable, which saw its members adopt both military-themed names and attires.
+As the stable's leader, Morrus re-christened himself General Hugh G. Rection, and led the group in a feud against Filthy Animals.

 The group's comedic nature and the workrate of some of the wrestlers made the group immediate favorites with fans.
 Upon the introduction of the heel Team Canada, the Misfits In Action immediately began feuding with Team Canada, based over the patriotism both stables had for their respective countries.
 As the leader of the Misfits, Rection feuded with Team Canada's leader and United States Heavyweight Champion Lance Storm, with the two trading wins until Rection defeated both Storm and a turncoat "Hacksaw" Jim Duggan in a handicap match on October 29 at Halloween Havoc to win the title.
 Rection would soon lose the title back to Storm on the November 13 episode of Nitro before defeating Storm to regain the title on November 26 at Mayhem.

 After his feud with Storm, the next night on Nitro, DeMott stood in the ring and spoke to the fans.
 During this segment, the WCW locker room emptied and many wrestlers from backstage stood on the entrance way clapping for DeMott; Bill Goldberg grabbed the microphone and, fondly recalling his first opponent in WCW, said "Hey, Goldberg's streak had to start somewhere, my friend."

 At Sin on January 14, 2001, Rection lost the United States Heavyweight Title to Shane Douglas.
 Following the title loss, the Misfits disbanded when Rection announced that they were honorably discharged, which led to Rection reverting to his Hugh Morrus name while the now former Misfits briefly feuded amongst each other.
 DeMott would then resume his pursuit of the United States Heavyweight Title until the World Wrestling Federation (WWF) bought out WCW.